mfxyz/.github/README.md

-# .github
+# META/FURY .github

-META/FURY organisation settings, profile, and shared GitHub workflows
+We're a **Digitial Venture Studio** with a mission to create technology that inspires impact, clarity and (above all) joy.